Dragonflight Tank Rankings: Vault of the Incarnates Raiding Tier List (Patch 10.0.2)

 Full Tank Class Rankings

 Tanks are reasonably close together when it comes to defensive power.
 Defensively, every tank is 100% viable.
 The major differences between the tanks are damage output, utility, and unique buffs that they bring to the raid.
-In other words, most raids could go in with any combination of tanks and do just fine.
+Some tank choices will perform better on some encounters, but for the raid as a whole, you are more than fine to pick any option.

 3.1.